Medallion Signature Guarantee Program

-The Medallion Signature Guarantee is used for selling, redeeming or transferring securities, such as stocks, bonds, or mutual funds and is only available at the main branch of the credit union.
+The Medallion Signature Guarantee is used for selling, redeeming, or transferring securities, such as stocks, bonds, or mutual funds, and is only available at the Bingham Branch of the credit union.

 The Medallion Signature Guarantee procedure is more complex than a notarized signature procedure.
 Since Soo Co-op Credit Union accepts liability for any forgery, we are required to verify more information than is needed for a signature to be notarized.
 All owner(s) of the security involved, requesting a Medallion Signature Guarantee, must be an established member of Soo Co-op Credit Union.